RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section looks at the chat censor.

-- A listener who receives a hostile message can record it as a screenshot.#YThis is the only recommended way to record the evidence.
+- A listener who receives a hostile message can record it as a screenshot.#This is the only recommended way to record the evidence.
-- A listener who is logged out can never get hostile messages.#NMembers can send unexpected messages anyway.
+- A listener who is logged out can never get hostile messages.# Members can send unexpected messages anyway.
-- Listeners should have personal boundaries.#YListeners should think carefully in advance about their personal boundaries.
+- Listeners should have personal boundaries.#Listeners should think carefully in advance about their personal boundaries.
-- Members who are triggered and become hostile should be referred to their local emergency services.#NBeing triggered is a normal part of life.
+- Members who are triggered and become hostile should be referred to their local emergency services.# Being triggered is a normal part of life.
-- Listeners should be careful to care for themselves except when a hostile member urgently needs to be dealt with.#NListeners should care for themselves at all times.
+- Listeners should be careful to care for themselves except when a hostile member urgently needs to be dealt with.# Listeners should care for themselves at all times.
-- When a member appears to be hostile, a listener should give carefully thought out advice on better ways to communicate.#NListeners do not give advice.
+- When a member appears to be hostile, a listener should give carefully thought out advice on better ways to communicate.# Listeners do not give advice.
-- You must always block a member who uses a word like crap.#NOnly block a member if the chat makes you so very uncomfortable that you could never chat to them again.
+- You must always block a member who uses a word like crap.# Only block a member if the chat makes you so very uncomfortable that you could never chat to them again.
-- As a listener you don't always have to take hostile words literally.#YYou can slide over hostile words to get a sense of the meaning.
+- As a listener you don't always have to take hostile words literally.#You can slide over hostile words to get a sense of the meaning.
-- Some words mean different things depending on the context.#YThe meanings of words can be very different in different contexts.
+- Some words mean different things depending on the context.#The meanings of words can be very different in different contexts.
-- When a member sends a hostile message, you should follow your first instinct because considering it carefully is never useful.#NIt can be useful to consider hostile messages carefully.
+- When a member sends a hostile message, you should follow your first instinct because considering it carefully is never useful.# It can be useful to consider hostile messages carefully.
-- When a member appears hostile, there is always a very real threat of violence.#NThere is no real-world threat.
+- When a member appears hostile, there is always a very real threat of violence.# There is no real-world threat.
-- Words you read create patterns of thought.#YThat's the way language works.
+- Words you read create patterns of thought.#That's the way language works.
 {:.quiz}